|

 The general principle at the time of devolution

-necessary to maintain the integrity of the UK.
-Whilst
+matters necessary to maintain the integrity of the UK.

-this remains a factor it should not be only test.
-The
+Whilst this remains a factor it should not be only test.

-that matters should be handled by the smallest (or, the
+idea that matters should be handled by the smallest

-to the Scottish Parliament in its dealings with local
+also applies to the Scottish Parliament in its dealings

-government because decisions should be taken as closely
+with local government because decisions should be taken

 Powers should only be reserved to Westminster